jolpica/jolpica-f1/docs/endpoints/qualifying.md

 ### constructors

-**Filters for the qualifying results of drivers driving for a specified constructor**
+Filters for the qualifying results of drivers driving for a specified constructor.

 `/constructors/{constructorId}/` -> ex: `/ergast/f1/constructors/williams/qualifying/`